julietr/Experimental/README.md

 # Experimental
-Space for personal experimental and learning projects.
+This repo contains my personal projects which are designated as experimental or learning exercises.